zudo-codemirror-wisdom

 controller.unnamedRegister = clipboardRegister;

-// Sync external clipboard on focus
+// Sync external clipboard on window focus (NOT editor focusin).

 try {